 Also see which Disney park is the best, and how we rank them across the globe.

 ► Nap-Time Version: Dusty hotel with a wasted feel to match the old western theme.
-For $400 per night, I’d spend the extra money to stay elsewhere.
+For $400 per night, I’d take my kids to stay elsewhere.

 It looks like they’ve since made some major improvements to this property.
 It would be interesting to see how our previous experiences matches up now.